vdaburon/CreateGitlabWikiPageForFilesInDirectory/README.md

 </pre>

 ## Link to others projects
-Usally this plugin is use with [jmeter-graph-tool-maven-plugin](https://github.com/vdaburon/jmeter-graph-tool-maven-plugin)
+Usally this plugin is use with [jmeter-graph-tool-maven-plugin](https://github.com/vdaburon/jmeter-graph-tool-maven-plugin)<br>
 and this plugin [csv-report-to-html](https://github.com/vdaburon/JMReportCsvToHtml)
 1) The **jmeter-graph-tool-maven-plugin** create the report csv files and graphs
 2) The **csv-report-to-html** create the **html table report** from the csv file

 ## Versions
+Version 1.1 change default Wiki Page Title and the Date Format to be more compatible with slug link (remove ':')<br>
 Version 1.0 initial version test with Gitlab version 15.10